 - 32nd Annual Black Bear 40k MTB Race – online $35 – day of $45 (Beginner Youth Categories race for FREE, online or day of registration – get a kid on a bike!)

 - Black Bear Enduro – online $60 – day of $70

 - IMBA Women’s Clinic – online $10 online, $15 day of

 - Additional $10 discount for second event if you register online.

-WVMBA/USAC fee required for XC and Enduro racing, $10 a day / $30 year WVMBA membership with discounted USAC yearly membership.
+Unless you are already a member of each, a one day WVMBA/USAC fee is required for XC and Enduro racing, $10 a day per race.
+A $30 yearly WVMBA membership will get you a discounted USAC yearly membership.

-USAC Membership is also required for the XC race – this year’s event is the USAC state Championship as well as a USAC MTB Nationals Qualifier!
+This year’s XC event is the USAC State MTB Championship as well as a USAC MTB Nationals Qualifier!

 All registered racers will enjoy well marked-courses, fully stocked aid stations, a food truck ticket for Ridge View BBQ on Saturday (XC racers only), post-race/clinic food on Sunday (Enduro/Clinic participants), free camping, beverages, swag bag, and more!

 Post-race snacks will be provided for all racers – food will also be available for purchase on Saturday for family and friends from Ridge View BBQ and for a $5 dollar donation on Sunday.